NREL/openstudio-urban-measures/website/README.md

 Install ruby 2.2.2 using rbenv or your preferred method.
 On Windows we use [RubyInstaller](http://rubyinstaller.org/downloads/).
 Make sure Ruby is in your path so you can run Ruby commands.

+On Windows, you will need to install Ruby DevKit.
+Go on [this page](http://rubyinstaller.org/downloads/) and search for “Development Kit” then choose the right version based on your version of Ruby.
+After you install DevKit follow the [instructions here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit] to install it.

 Install bundler and rails at a command prompt:

 ```